valeIT/valeIT.github.io/_posts/2020-01-26-advanced-codable.md

   }()
 ```

-The options are [listed in this doc from Apple][2], but most of the times you will be using a custom data formatter as shown.
+The full list of options are [listed in this doc from Apple][2], but most of the times you will be using a custom data formatter as shown in the example.
+A few on the most common ones are:

+- `.iso8601`
+- `.seconds/millisecondsSince1970` - If the server returns an Int instead of a date representing the seconds/ms since epoch.

+If you want to provide your own custom implementation of the decoding/encoding process without using a date formatter object that's possible as well by using `.custom` and implementing the following callback `((Date, Encoder) throws -> Void)` or `((Date, Decoder) throws -> Void)`.

 ## Custom Encode Using Type Erasure